-This course is a one year top-up programme designed to enable students from Foundation Degrees in Electronic Engineering to obtain a BEng (Hons) Electrical & Electronic Engineering (Oxford Brookes).
+This course is a top-up programme designed to enable students from Foundation Degrees in Electronic Engineering to obtain a BEng (Hons) Electrical & Electronic Engineering (Oxford Brookes).
 It was developed to provide a natural level 6 progression route for students studying the Foundation Degree in Electronic Engineering at Solihull College & University Centre.
-This programme has been designed to support students in their application for Incorporated Engineer.
+This programme is designed to support students in their application for Incorporated Engineer.

 The programme consists of lectures, seminars, project work, and directed activities to promote independent learning along with workshops, and tutorials.
 Work-based learning is also an important part of the programme and will be linked in with core modules.

-Please note that the fees will be calculated based on the number of modules studied each year and the length of study.
+Please note that the fees will be calculated based on the number of modules studied each year.

-A variety of methods of assessment will be used within the programme, including coursework, assignments, examinations, experiments and presentations.
+A variety of methods of assessment will be used within the programme, including coursework, assignments, examinations, experimental reports, and presentations.
 Most modules consist of more than one method of assessment.

 Entrants to the Programme normally possess the following:

-- Foundation Degrees from other Universities or Colleges will be admitted if their modules are equivalent
+· Foundation Degrees from other Universities or Colleges will be admitted if their modules are equivalent and accepted on application.

 Is there anything else I will have to pay for in order to do this course?

-You could continue your studies and apply for an MSc programme at Oxford Brookes University.
+You could continue your studies and apply for an MSc programme.